sameersbn/docker-browser-box/README.md

 The image does require pulseaudio for audio support which is installed on all major linux distributions out of the box.

 ![browser](https://cloud.githubusercontent.com/assets/410147/4377777/2ccda3d2-4352-11e4-9314-122e4f58a30c.gif)

+# Contributing

+If you find this image useful here's how you can help:

+- Send a Pull Request with your awesome new features and bug fixes
+- Help new users with [Issues](https://github.com/sameersbn/docker-browser-bundle/issues) they may encounter
+- Send me a tip on [Gittip](https://gittip.com/sameersbn/) or using Bitcoin at **16rDxVqJPyYAFYPLduTaSiwe7ZiY1hHqKM**

 # Installation